We pulled together this list of our 80 favorite PowerPoint keyboard shortcuts together because…

 To view the presentation in Slide Show Mode from the very first slide, in all versions of PowerPoint, simply hit F5.

-To view your presentation from your current slide (all versions of PowerPoint), hit SHIFT + F5.
+To view your presentation from your current slide (all versions of PowerPoint) in Slide Show Mode, hit SHIFT + F5.

 8. Go to the previous / next slide

 To move to the next slide, hit Page Down.

 To move to the previous slide in your presentation, hit Page Up.